abyss1234/next-Ecommerce/README.md

 - 💳 Product listing, product details, and shopping cart functionality
 - 🛠️ **API routes** for handling backend logic
 - 💅 Styled using **Tailwind CSS** for a clean and responsive design

+### 🔮 Future Enhancements

-- 🔐 Authentication and user management
+- 🔐 **Authentication** — Implement user sign-up, login, and session management
-- 🧾 Checkout flow integration
+- 🧾 **Checkout Flow Integration** — Add a secure payment and order processing system

 ---